conda/conda-pack/docs/source/index.rst

 Conda-Pack
 ==========

-``conda-pack`` is a command line tool for creating relocatable conda environments.
+``conda-pack`` is a command line tool for creating relocatable `conda environments <https://conda.io/docs/>`_.
 This is useful for deploying code in a consistent environment, potentially in a location where python/conda isn't already installed.

 .. raw:: html